-We estimate that we will receive proceeds from this offering of approximately \$185.0 million, at an assumed initial public offering price of \$16.00 per share, which are net of underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate our net proceeds will be \$213.0 million.
-As of March 25, 2000 these proceeds would have been used as follows:
+We will receive proceeds from this offering of approximately \$205.3 million, at the initial public offering price of \$16.00 per share, which are net of underwriting discounts and commissions, estimated offering expenses payable by us and fees payable in connection with a commitment for a new credit facility.
+If the underwriters exercise their over-allotment option in full, we estimate our net proceeds will be \$236.6 million.
+We intend to use the net proceeds of this offering to repay outstanding indebtedness.
+At March 25, 2000, our intended use of proceeds would have been as follows:

-- approximately \$59.6 million to redeem approximately \$52.5 million in principal amount of our 13 1/2% senior subordinated notes due 2009 at a redemption price of 113.5% of the principal amount, plus accrued and unpaid interest to the redemption date; - approximately \$45.8 million to repay approximately \$45.8 million in principal amount of our subordinated discount note owed to B&L; - approximately \$65.4 million to repay approximately \$40.6 million in principal amount of our senior discount debentures due 2010 owed to DLJMB and other investors, including a premium estimated at approximately \$24.8 million; and - the remainder to repay approximately \$3.6 million of indebtedness under our term loan A facility and approximately \$10.6 million of indebtedness under our term loan B facility.
+- approximately \$59.6 million to redeem approximately \$52.5 million in principal amount of our 13 1/2% senior subordinated notes due 2009 at a redemption price of 113.5% of the principal amount, plus accrued and unpaid interest to the redemption date; - approximately \$45.8 million to repay approximately \$45.8 million in principal amount of our subordinated discount note owed to B&L; - approximately \$65.4 million to repay approximately \$40.6 million in principal amount of our senior discount debentures due 2010 owed to DLJMB and other investors, including a premium estimated at approximately \$24.8 million; and - the remainder to repay approximately \$8.6 million of indebtedness under our term loan A facility and approximately \$25.9 million of indebtedness under our term loan B facility.